A year-by-year review of Buffalo's indoor lacrosse team, plus some historical league statistics.

 Monday, March 18, 2013

 On March 9, 2013, Colorado rolled up six power-play goals in beating the Bandits.
 That raised the question, what are the recent highs in the category, for and against?
-I started keeping track.
+I started keeping track, and still am.

-Here is the list of most power-play goals in a regular-season game by the Bandits since 2007:
+Here is the list of most power-play goals in a regular-season game by the Bandits since 2007, with nothing new in 2024:

 No. - Game - Date